Design Constraints: 7 Types Every UX Team Faces and How to Overcome Them [2026]

 • Poor designer/developer collaboration and challenging design handoffs

-UXPin Merge solves these issues and many more by syncing your product’s component library to UXPin’s design editor, so designers use the same UI elements during the design process as engineers use to develop the final product.
+UXPin Merge solves these issues by syncing your product’s component library directly to UXPin’s design editor.
+Designers use the same UI elements during the design process as engineers use to develop the final product.

-Merge components are fully interactive and function in UXPin exactly as they do in the repository and final product.
+Merge components are fully interactive and function in UXPin exactly as they do in the repository and production application.
 This interactivity provides design teams with a component-driven workflow that increases project scope and enables significantly faster testing and iterations.

-Merge breaks down silos and operational constraints because designers and engineers speak the same language.
-Design handoffs with Merge are seamless and frictionless, requiring less documentation and explanation because engineers already have the same component library.
-UXPin renders JSX, so engineers simply copy/paste to apply these to the component’s props.
+Merge also breaks down silos and operational constraints because designers and engineers share a single source of truth.
+Design handoffs with Merge are seamless, requiring less documentation because engineers already use the same component library.
+UXPin renders JSX, so engineers can copy and paste production-ready code directly from prototypes.

 “Our stakeholders are able to provide feedback pretty quickly using UXPin Merge.
 We can send them a link to play with the prototype in their own time and UXPin allows them to provide comments directly on the prototypes.
 UXPin’s Comments functionality is great because we can follow along and mark comments as resolved once we address them.” — Erica Rider, UX Lead EPX at PayPal.

-Eliminate prototyping limitations with a code-based design solution from UXPin Merge.
-Iterate faster to deliver high-quality projects, even under the tightest time constraints.
-Visit our Merge page for more details and how to request access.
+Eliminate prototyping limitations with a code-based design solution.
+Iterate faster to deliver high-quality projects, even under the tightest constraints.
+Start a free UXPin trial to see how Merge and Forge work together.

 Use a single source of truth for design and development.
 Discover Merge